Counterparty Radar - Methodology

 Deleted trades: other than circumstances mentioned above, trades can be removed from the dataset if they lack currency codes and settlement dates.

-Impact of cleaning: to illustrate the effect of the various steps taken when cleaning the data, for Q4 2020, around 3,000 trades – or just over 3% of the total – were removed from the FX forwards dataset.
+Impact of cleaning: to illustrate the effect of the various steps taken when cleaning the data, for N-PORT filings in Q4 2020, around 3,000 trades – or just over 3% of the total – were removed from the FX forwards dataset.